bepisvr/bepisvr.github.io/doc/coturn/README.md

 About 90% of the time, this signaling server should only be needed for initial handshaking, and then users can communicate peer-to-peer.
 (This handshaking uses a protocol known as STUN)

-10% of the time, this doesn't work, and all traffic will be forwarded through the server.
+10% of the time (depends on networking configuration), this doesn't work, and all traffic will be forwarded through the server.
 (This uses a protocol known as TURN)

 Deciding which protocol to use is done by a protocol called ICE.